eloalf/file_utils/README.md

 ### memalloc2.c
 Written in C under LINUX.<br/>
 Compile with: `gcc -o memalloc2 memalloc2.c` <br/>
-Simple program using **malloc()** to claim/release large dynamic memory chunks in a timer controlled way.
+Simple program using **calloc()** to claim/release large dynamic memory chunks in a timer controlled way.
-Used in conjunction with bash script **memalloc2_reg.sh** and for testing methods to limit memory usage of single processes.
+Used in conjunction with bash script **memalloc2_reg.sh** to record memory usage.
-Useful also to investigate the way the Operating system is managing free memory resources.
+Useful also to investigate the way the Operating system is managing free memory resources and for testing methods to limit memory usage.
-Max. memory consumption is 2 GB, runtime is 150s .
+Max. memory consumption is 2 GB, runtime is 140s .

 ### memalloc2_reg.sh
 bash script for usage in conjunction with **memalloc2.c** to record memory usage of program **memalloc2** <br/>